Caring For Our Puppies

-After an early retirement due to health hiccups, I’ve become a full-time “pawent” to our adorable fur babies.The human kiddos have spread their wings, leaving me to blend my passions: dogs, gardening, and photography, all from the comfort of my home.
-Full-time home life means I can pour love into our dogs and their pups, day or night.
+After an early retirement due to health hiccups, I’ve become a full-time “pawent” to our adorable fur babies.
+The human kiddos have spread their wings to forge their own path in the world, allowing me the time to enjoy my passions: dogs, gardening, and photography, all from the comfort of my home.
+Full-time home life means I can love and care for our dogs and their pups, day or night, but truth be known, they are really looking after me!
+They are my inspiration to get up on the bad days but are also happy to snuggle up on my duvet days.

-Our furry moms give birth in our bedroom, staying put until their pups are ready to brave the world.Once the pups’ peepers pop open, it’s time for mom to take a breather, so off to the nursery they go.
+Once the pups’ peepers pop open, it’s time for mom to take a breather, so off to the nursery they go.

-We let mom decide when to wean her pups.
+We let mom decide when to wean her puppies.
 They nibble on dry kibble as their needle sharp baby teeth emerge, but they’re mama’s milk fans till about ten weeks or more.
 When mom’s had enough of baby fangs, she swaps her nurse maid hat for a playmate cap, schooling her pups in the fine art of playful self-defense—a puppy’s crash course in social skills.

 Health Check & Vaccinations